lunarmodules/Penlight/docs/manual/06-data.md

       name = "bozo"
     }

-The only gotcha is that here we must use the `childtags` method, which will skip over any text elements.
+The only gotcha is that here we must use the `Doc:childtags` method, which will skip over any text elements.

 A more involved example is this excerpt from `serviceproviders.xml`, which is usually found at `/usr/share/mobile-broadband-provider-info/serviceproviders.xml` on Debian/Ubuntu Linux systems.